 SET @@GLOBAL.gtid_purgedstatement has not yet been purged.

-If an incorrect GTID set is computed in either situation, it will remain incorrect even if the server is later restarted with
+If an incorrect GTID set is computed in either situation, it remains incorrect even if the server is later restarted with

 binlog_gtid_simple_recovery=FALSE.
-If either of these situations apply on the server, set
+If either of these situations applies on the server, set

 binlog_gtid_simple_recovery=FALSEbefore starting or restarting the server.
 To check for the second situation, if you are using MySQL 5.7.7 or earlier, after issuing a